sommaalessandra/IntelliFlowTwin/SUMO/joined/README.md

 </figure>

 The data obtained from Open Data is clearly presented in a raw format, which is hardly usable by SUMO.
-In order to make use of the data, it is necessary to extrapolate the car count information for a given lane and associate it with the lane identifier in the road network file described above. all files processed in the pre-processing phase are saved in the data folder
+In order to make use of the data, it is necessary to extrapolate the car count information for a given lane and associate it with the lane identifier in the road network file described above.
+All files processed in the pre-processing phase are saved in the data folder.

 Firstly, the data collected concerns the entire city of Bologna.
 It is therefore necessary to filter the data, taking into consideration only those relating to the districts identified by *via Costa* and *via Pasubio*.
 For this type of operation, the *filter_roads* function in the platform's preprocessing utils allows filtering precisely by the name of the streets under examination.
 In order to match the roads in the measurement with the roads in the network, however, it is necessary to map the names of the roads with the edge ids of the network.
 This operation, carried out manually, resulted in the file *roadnames.csv*.
 The result of the *filter_roads* operation (saved in the *output.csv* file) selected around three thousand rows of the approximately one hundred thousand in the total dataset.